 It’s not in Central Oregon, but the North Umpqua River is a favorite destination of mine.
 If the pass is clear it can even be a long day trip.
 Chasing winter steelhead in the fly water section is some of the toughest fishing I have ever done but it can be rewarding, and the river is beautiful.
 Of course, as is the case all over the state, steelhead returns continue to decline on the North Umpqua.
-On this river, however, those declines are partially due to the abysmal condition of the fish ladder at the 130-year old, privately owned Winchester Dam.
-A new lawsuit asking the owners to fix the ladder is another example of the excellent work being done by WaterWatch of Oregon.
+On this river, however, those declines are partially due to the abysmal condition of the 130-year old, privately owned Winchester Dam.
+A new lawsuit asking the owners to remove the dam or undertake major repairs is another example of the excellent work being done by WaterWatch of Oregon.
 Learn more about the dam here.